swetha1194/CSC517_Project1/OODD_1/README.md

  * Select the date and start time
  * The date portion in the start time should match the date field
  * Choose an appropriate radio button to reserve the room for either 30, 60, 90 or 120 minutes
+ * Enter the e-mail address of other attendees.
+The email addresses should be separated by comma (,).
  * Click on Create Reservation button (See reservation constraints)
 2. **View Member History, Update and Delete Reservations**
  * Click on View Members link